pachyderm/pachyderm/README.md

 - `/branch`

 [Full API documentation.](pfs#using-pfs)

+This API is also being discussed in [#18](https://github.com/pachyderm-io/pfs/issues/18)

 ## Test and Benchmark Suite
 Much needed repayment of some technical debt.
 Pfs now has an integrated test